Use this link to go directly to Hints on Creating Your Domain Name

 You can avoid high renewal fees of your current domain names

 Just transfer your existing domain to us now.
 You keep your website on the server where it is currently hosted; and you won't lose any fees already paid because we add a full year to the existing expiration date of all transferred domains.
 Because your existing registrar must approve the transfer, you MUST initiate the transfer at least 10 days before the expiration date.
-Here is detailed information and a step by step explanation of the transfer and renewal process.
+Use the following link for more information on transferring a domain name.

 You can have more than one domain name for the same website